 Although usually more interested in starting projects than in finishing them, by allowing them greater flexibility towards their work they can become extremely creative as well as more responsible.
 According to the task and how they are allowed to approach it, others may see them as either the most difficult or the most resourceful of the types.
 Once people start to understand what makes the Kangaroo so different, they begin to realise that Kangaroos were born to take action, doing the things they most enjoy.

-When working on a project, Kangaroos don’t like others to interfere and they prefer to be physically involved.
-They show their enthusiasm rather than keep it to themselves and enjoy an audience.
-They benefit from having a greater sense of freedom; physical and emotional, with room for negotiation otherwise there can be tendency for them to become unruly.
+When working on a project Kangaroos prefer others not to interfere unless they have a good idea or have something of value to add, and if possible, they prefer to be physically involved in what they doing (making, building etc).
+They show their excitement rather than keeping it to themselves, and the more extroverted Kangaroo’s in particular tend enjoy a live audience.
+They benefit from being given greater freedom, both physical and emotional, with room for negotiation and individual expression, otherwise there absolutely exists the possibility for them to become unruly or rebellious, or both.

 At school, the Kangaroo is the one most likely to be berated or punished for their inappropriate behaviour, and at times they are willing to do almost anything to relieve the boredom of a repetitive task or confining environment.
 They work hard for teachers they respect, but struggle with those who continuously enforce pointless rules they don’t understand.
 As adults, these people will often prefer occupations that include creativity, diversity, competition and challenge.
 They are also drawn to roles requiring adaptability, innovation or dealing with crisis situations.
 Reluctant leaders, they prefer to let everyone do their own thing, but occasionally when forced into leadership they are usually very tolerant of individual differences and accept others at face value.